Cadillac XT5

-Overview
+First generation (2016)

 The XT5 features technology such as a streaming video rear-view mirror, 360° view backup camera, and the first application in a Cadillac of GM’s Electronic Precision Shift, which replaces the standard hydraulic shifter with an electronic controller.
 This, together with a new lightweight chassis, results in a weight savings of 278 lb versus the outgoing SRX.

 Powertrain

 The XT5 was initially available with only one engine, depending on the market.
 In the United States, it was a 3.6-liter V6 used in other recent Cadillac models, producing 310 hp and 271 lbft torque.
 The V6 includes automatic stop-start and cylinder deactivation to improve fuel economy.
 In China, the XT5 is powered by a turbocharged 2.0-liter 4-cylinder engine producing an estimated 258 hp and 295 lbft torque.
 The XT5 is available in both front-wheel drive and all-wheel drive.
 The AWD system, provided by GKN Driveline, is completely new for this model and utilizes features like twin-clutch differential at rear axle with active torque vectoring, allowing the system to distribute 100% of torque to either front or rear axle as well as to either left or right rear wheel.
 In an addition to that, the AWD system allows the driver to disconnect the rear drive unit and leave the car in FWD mode for improved fuel efficiency.